alandmoore/wcgbrowser/README.rst

 Bugs and Limitations
 ====================

 - SSL certificate handling is limited; I'd like the ability to add self-signed certificates, but I don't know how to accomplish this yet.
-Right now you get "strict" or "ignore", which is not as flexible as oen might wish.
+Right now you get "strict" or "ignore", which is not as flexible as one might wish.
 - There is no password dialog when a page requests authentication.
 You can set a single user/password set in the config file to be sent whenever a site does request it, or provide auth credentials in the URL (in a bookmark/start_url).
 - Mime type handling is a little rough still, and you're bound to get 404 or network errors attempting to download documents when it's disabled.